Business Plan Examples and Sample For Students

 The case flow statement shows that the initial capital on hand is RM 1000.00, and at the end of the business, the total surplus (after deducting all expenses) is RM 1982.71.

 The RM 1982.71 includes RM 100 capital invested by every shareholder at the beginning of the business.
-By dividing the remaining money after deduction, each shareholder would find themselves receiving an extra RM 98.27.
+By dividing the remaining funds after deductions, each shareholder would receive an additional RM 98.27.
 Hence, every

 6.8 Balance Sheet